- What Is

 - Chemical or gas poisoning (for example cyanide, carbon monoxide)

 - Low or absent concentration of oxygen (for example, high altitudes reached without supplemental oxygen as seen in mountain climbing, and aviation, drowning, or fires)

 - Lung problems, for example:

-- Any medications that reduce or stop the effort for breathing (for example, fentanyl, narcotics)
+- Any medications that reduce or stop the effort for breathing (for example, fentanyl and other narcotics)

-- Heart problems (for example, severe bradycardia, ventricular fibrillation)
+- Heart problems (for example, severe bradycardia, and ventricular fibrillation)

 - Anemia and/or conditions that destroy red blood cells

 - Reducing or stopping arterial blood flow to any tissue for organ (for example, arterial blockage by a clot or by injury like a gunshot)